-Apple’s iOS 13 is coming to iPhones later this year – here are all the new software features
+Apple’s iOS 13 is coming to iPhones within days – here are all the new software features

-The long-rumoured iPhone 11 and iPhone XR 2 are slated to be the first devices to launch with iOS 13 onboard out-the-box, while older iPhones and iPods will be able to benefit from the new experiences that the update brings a few days beforehand.
+The three devices in the highly anticipated iPhone 11 series will therefore be the first to launch with iOS 13 running from start-up, while older iPhones and iPods will be able to benefit from the new experiences that the update brings a few days beforehand.

 When will iOS 13 be released?

-The phones that Apple is set to showcase will likely launch on the Friday following the event, if tradition is to be observed, while existing iPhone users will have already had a couple of weeks to enjoy the newest iOS features by that point.
+The new generation of iPhones will be released on the Friday following the event if tradition is anything to go by, at which point users with compatible iPhones will have already had a couple of weeks to get to grips with the newest iOS features.

 Will I be able to run iOS 13?